Gilgo, New York

 Gilgo is a hamlet and census-designated place (CDP) in the Town of Babylon in Suffolk County, New York, United States.
 The population was 185 at the time of the 2020 census.

 Prior to the 2010 census, the area was part of a larger CDP called Gilgo-Oak Beach-Captree.
-The Gilgo CDP contains several small beach communities on a barrier island along the southern edge of Long Island.
+The Gilgo CDP contains several small beach communities on Jones Beach Island, a barrier island along the southern edge of Long Island.
 In order from west to east, these include West Gilgo (on the Nassau/Suffolk county border), Gilgo Beach, and Cedar Beach (no residences).
 To the east along the beach is the CDP of Oak Beach.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 30.3 km2, of which 12.9 km2 is land and 17.4 km2 – or 57.31% – is water.